stephpy/timeline/doc/filter.rst

     Chuck    | fight | BruceLee
     BruceLee | fight | Chuck

-You may not want to show on your page these two identicals actions.
+You may not want to show on your page these two identical actions.
 By this way, you have **duplicateKey** field.

 When you'll create these two TimelineActions, define a same DuplicateKey .